JamieWilson2000/MS1TonightIFancy/README.md

 - Acknowledgement

     - I would like to thank Code Institute for the knowledge and the motivation shown to me up to this point.
+I would also like to thank my mentor Gurjot Singh for his advice in completing this project.
 As a  complete newbie to coding I am so proud that thanks to CI I have the ability to acheive this creation.
 I look forward to the rest of the course and a new future career.

 # - [Back to top](#contents)